delolmo/request-distiller/README.md

 Filters are objects that transform a variable when `filter($value)` is called.
 Filters MUST implement `Zend\Filter\FilterInterface`.
 In a similar way to Validators, Zend's FilterInterface has a very [simple definition](https://github.com/zendframework/zend-filter/blob/master/src/FilterInterface.php).
 Filters will only be used if the request is valid, when calling `$distiller->getData()`.
 If the request is not valid, an empty array will be returned.

 Callbacks are functions that apply to all the variables at once.
 Callbacks are only called when a request is considered valid and after applying all the Filters.
 Their only requirement is that they be callables.
+Callbacks receive the Data Transfer Object as their one and only argument and should return the modified Data Transfer Object.

 ## Organizing your Distiller objects